TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 - I used countplot() to visualize all the categorical variables from the dataset by using sns.countplot() method.

-- Number of passengers transported vs not transpoprted to their Planets
+- Number of passengers transported vs not transpoprted to their planets

 ![__results___69_1](https://github.com/TheMrityunjayPathak/SpaceshipTitanicClassification/assets/123563634/18b89805-1522-4d61-84e1-ce4c783c0267)